 FAQ

-Deposit is 20% of the total kitten cost (applied to your final balance); 2nd payment - $1,000 payment is due at 8 weeks old.
-3rd payment - Remaining balance is due one week before pick-up.
+Deposit is $350 (applied to your final balance); 2nd payment - $1,000 payment is due at 8 weeks old.
+3rd payment - The remaining balance is due one week before pick-up.

-We are responsible hobby breeders, when determining the cost, we must figure in the cost to acquire the breeding parents a kitten with breeding rights with a great pedigree, outstanding health history, and well vetted.
+We are responsible hobby breeders.
+When determining the cost, we must figure in the cost to acquire the breeding parents a kitten with breeding rights with a great pedigree, outstanding health history, and well vetted.
 We regularly have heart echocardiograms done on our adults till after they are 5 years old by a feline cardiologist.
-We have our adults hips x rayed for hip dysplasia.
-Each breeding cat ha been genetically tested for known issues in the breed.
-We study our pedigrees and strive to have the most genetical diverse kittens available for a healthy immune system and longer life span.
-We use a feline specialist for all of our kitten care including spays and neuters.
-All kittens are Microchipped, raised under foot and handled gently, we feed high quality food. give each kitten revolution and profender prior to leaving our home.
+We have our adults' hips X-rayed for hip dysplasia.
+Each breeding cat has been genetically tested for known issues in the breed.
+We study our pedigrees and strive to have the most genetically diverse kittens available for a healthy immune system and longer life span.
+We use a feline specialist for all of our kitten care.
+All kittens are microchipped, raised underfoot and handled gently.
+We feed high-quality food.

 Each kitten will be sold with a Purchase Contract/Agreement.
 This contract can be forwarded via email at your request prior to putting a deposit down.
 I will require the contract to be signed prior to the kitten going to its new home.